 Keeping Owls as Pets: Yes, It’s Legal

-The idea of keeping an owl as a pet must have taken off (no pun intended) from the absurdly popular Harry Potter series and further reinforced by their presence on social media.
-Due to the book series, much of our nation’s young people have grown up fantasizing about adopting their very own ‘Hedwig,' which was a snowy owl in the story.
+The idea of keeping an owl as a pet must have taken off (no pun intended) from the absurdly popular Harry Potter series.
+Much of our nation’s youth have grown up fantasizing about adopting their very own Hedwig, which was a snowy owl in the story.
 We all know that large parrots are owned as pets across the nation, so what about raptors?
-Can you keep an owl as a pet and how do you care for one?
+Can you keep an owl as a pet, and if so, how do you care for one?

 Non-native raptors are perfectly legal, however, in states that don’t specifically prohibit them.
-In the United States, the most commonly available exotic owl species that requires no permits is the Eurasian Eagle Owl.
-They are one of the largest owls in the world.
-The speckled owl is another species that is available less often.
+In the United States, the most commonly available exotic owl species that requires no permits is the Eurasian Eagle Owl—one of the largest owls in the world.
+The speckled owl is another species but is rarer.

 For people who are used to keeping parrots, perhaps expecting that they could keep an owl (especially a Eurasian owl) in a large macaw cage in their house, they should be turned off to the idea of keeping these animals when they learn about their requirements in captivity.
 Relative to their (already large) size, they need an extremely large outdoor enclosure for adequate welfare (or indoors, if you really do have that kind of space to dedicate).